Skip to content

 Post #1494 • January 10 2022

-Why did our upcoming personal development brand decide to be web3-native?
+Why did our experimental personal development project decide to explore web3?

 Here’s the thing.

-While the NFT market is crazy at the moment, and everyone has an opinion on whether they’re great or terrible… NFTs are here to stay.
+While the NFT market is crazy at the moment, and everyone has an opinion on whether they’re great or terrible… but they’re here right now.

-It’s tricky to see it clearly in January 2022… But if you really look, you’ll see how they can be instrumental in powering the future of rich experiences more complex and elaborate than what was possible before a fully decentralised and immutable technology like this existed.
+It’s tricky to see it clearly in January 2022… But if you really look, you’ll see how they could potentially be instrumental in powering the future of rich experiences more complex and elaborate than what was possible before a fully decentralised and immutable technology like this existed.

 Web3 tech reveals an API for a person to record their interests and experiences, and use that info to create even more experiences, all without big tech’s walled gardens enforcing false ceilings on potential.